OF GRAVY AND NKONDWA- UNGA TABLE MANNERS

 Wondering how you should behave when you are hosted by a Unga

 family?
-Let’s take a dive into Unga tribe’s table etiquette.
+Let’s take a dive into the Unga tribe’s table etiquette.
 It’s another delicious

 slice from our lifestyle.